txdat/notes/obsidian/engineering/devops/k8s.md

 2. container
 	- isolating components of each microservice -> run multiple services on same host machine
 	- includes: namespace (isolate container with others) and cgroup (limit cpu/memory resources)
-	- compared to VMs (require theirs system processes), container is just isolated process (less resources)
+	- compared to VMs (require their system processes), container is just isolated process (less resources)
 	- 3 main concepts:
 		- image: packages application and its environment, includes multiple layers to distribute more efficient and reduce storage
-			- each invidual command is a new layer
+			- each individual command is a new layer
 				- ![[Pasted image 20231228203918.png | 600]]
 		- registry: stores docker images (eg. dockerhub, ECR, ...)
 		- container: created from docker images, is isolated process on host machine